Variables for Both

 measure-type variables to a handful of properties—we can use any of our measures (small, medium, large) when assigning a value to

-Changing the default value of $hide from
+Changing the default value of $fallback from

 The benefits to using CSS Variables are enormous, and I’d strongly recommend using them as soon as you can across your projects.
 Others have better explained what those many benefits are, so I encourage you to read up on the subject.
-A mixin like the one we’ve gone over in this article will help you both in transitioning towards using CSS Variables as well as, when the time comes for your project(s), ceasing to provide fallbacks for your CSS Variables.
+A function or mixin like the ones we’ve gone over in this article will help you both in transitioning towards using CSS Variables as well as, when the time comes for your project(s), ceasing to provide fallbacks for your CSS Variables.

 This technique could also certainly use some extra eyes to tighten up the code and make it more approachable to a wider audience.
 Let me know if you have any suggestions or feedback—I’d love to make this technique even stronger, or maybe you have an even better solution!